Tuesday, June 28, 2022 · 0 min read

-In this article we will learn about Data Acquisition - DAQ, describing it with enough detail that you will:
+In this article we will learn everything about Data Acquisition (DAQ), describing it in enough detail that you will:

-- Learn about the key DAQ system features and capabilities
+Learn about the key data acquisition system features and capabilities

-- Understand how data acquisition is used today, and why
+Understand how data acquisition is used today, and most important why

 Are you ready to get started?
 Let’s go!